December 2022 / MARKETS & ECONOMY

 A decline in assets must always be balanced with a decline in liabilities.
 Key liabilities for the Fed include:

-Bank reserves: The central bank pays an interest on reserve balances (IORB) rate to the commercial banks.
+- Bank reserves: checking account balances of commercial banks left at the Fed.
+The central bank pays an interest on reserve balances (IORB) rate to the commercial banks.

 Fed Slowly Reducing Its Balance Sheet